About Me

 Papers and preprints

 1. Birman-Hilden theory for 3-manifolds.
-Submitted. (pdf, arxiv)
+Accepted, to appear in Advances in Mathematics. (pdf, arxiv)

 Abstract